Format of Exam

 Concentrate your study on the following topics:

-Baby Face, The Sign of the Cross and the Hays Production Code.
+Baby Face and the Hays Production Code

-Film Noir.
+Film Noir

-Cinema during the decade of the 1960s.
+Cinematic revolutions of the 1960s.

 Make sure that with all these topics you are well versed in the names of the directors, actors, and the films involved in each of the above topics.
 Make sure that you are able to identify the most important people responsible for the creation of the above films and genres that we have studied.